GrumpyStatistician/Data-Analysis-Guides/README.md

 # Guides
-<b>Note:</b> Some of these are a bit outdated and have been wrapped up into repfunc repo
+<b>Note:</b> Some of these are a bit outdated and have been wrapped up into functions that can be accessed easily via Repfunc repo
 <p>A repository of Jupyter Notebooks that can be leveraged to assist in the streamlining of recurring processes</p>
 <b>Note</b> this is older work that was utilized to build out the Repfunc repo.
 <p><b>Current Guides</b></p>